Options for International Health

 OIH works closely with The Girl Generation, a UK government funded programme that aims to end FGM in this generation.
 The Girl Generation is an African-led movement formed with some of the most pioneering organisations that have been tackling FGM over recent years.
 In coming together as a movement, their actions are gaining considerable momentum and are galvanising to attract widespread support for ending FGM.
 OIH is supporting this by leveraging additional funds, either from institutional donors for the broader agenda to end FGM, or via donations for grassroots initiatives identified by The Girl Generation.

 Options for International Health is a registered company limited by guarantee (Company No. 91374505) and a charity registered in England and Wales (No. 1160066), our registered office address is: 2nd Floor, St Magnus House, 3 Lower Thames Street, London, EC3R 6HD.
-Our trustees are Jo Elms, Allie Barter, Alison Dembo Rath, Claire Morris and Richard Burge.
+Our trustees are Jo Elms, Allison Barter, Alison Dembo Rath, Claire Morris, Sally Hughes and Richard Burge.